 Having to wait for a green card priority date to be current can be difficult, and you may want to see what your options are when it comes to shortening this waiting time.
 Also, if you are in the process of considering petitioning for a green card, the idea of having to wait decades could be terrifying.
 That’s why it’s always best to discuss your situation with a qualified and experienced immigration attorney to ensure that you are making the right decisions when it comes to your green card.

-Here at Immi-USA, we have helped countless people like yourself obtain their green cards.
-From filing the petition and fees to dealing with Requests for Evidence and facilitating green card porting, our team of green card lawyers is here to take the stress out of your immigration process.
+Here at VisaNation, we have helped countless people like yourself obtain their green cards.
+From filing the petition and fees to dealing with Requests for Evidence and facilitating green card porting, VisaNation law group lawyers are here to take the stress out of your immigration process.

 To get in touch with our office, you can fill out this contact form and schedule a consultation with us today.